 This Easter egg suncatcher craft for kids is a combination of two of our favorite spring suncatchers.
 It uses spring flower petals and contact paper for a beautiful window display.

 These suncatchers seemed like the perfect way to celebrate the floral explosion going on around us.

-Daphne’s already picking flowers for us several times a day and delivering them to us at desks, tables, or in our pockets.
+Daphne’s already picking flowers several times a day and delivering them to us at desks, tables, or in our pockets.
 I usually transfer these sweet gifts to water, but decided it was time we made suncatchers with flowers.